Healers vs Doctors ~ Herbs vs Medicine

 “First do no harm”

-The symbol for a physician, medicine and health care is of a serpent encircling a staff.
 This symbol, the ‘Rod of Asclepius’, is an ancient esoteric image with many religious roots, but it basically refers to ‘kundalini’.
 The awakening or healing of our soul as a living conscious energy that rises up through our individual chakras by climbing, like a serpent, up the staff or rod of our spine.

 Perhaps the answer to that question can be better understood by looking at a larger life perception.
 Similar to what outwardly might seem very contradictory within the modern medical profession, our very existence is comprised of many dual aspects that do not always seem to blend or mix well, but need the presence of each other in order to survive.